huiyuyie/recipe_calories/README.md

 ## Baseline Model
 For our baseline regression model predicting the total number of calories in a recipe, we included two features:
-`time_range` (ordinal / gategorical): the preparation time range, group into ordered bins (<30, 30-60, 60-120, 120-240, 240-480, >480 minutes)
+`time_range` (ordinal / categorical): the preparation time range, group into ordered bins (<30, 30-60, 60-120, 120-240, 240-480, >480 minutes)
 Since this is a ordinal feature, we used an OrdinalEncoder to encode this feature, ensuring that the ording reflects increasing preparation times.
 `n_steps` (quantitative / numerical): the number of preparation steps for each recipe.
 Since this is a quantitative feature, it's already numerical, so we left it as it is.

 We built a pipeline that first applies the appropriate preprocessing to each feature (passing through the numeric one and ordinally encoding the time range), then fits a Ridge regression model.
+We chose Rigde regression because

+add sentence explaining why choose ridge regression, how we used it.

-**Model performance**
+**Model performance** I
-Test set $R^2$: 0.026
+Test set R^2: 0.026
-Train set $R^2$: 0.023
+Train set R^2: 0.023
-The $R^2$ value represents the proportion of the variance in calorie counts explained by our model.
-In this baseline, the values are quitle low, indicating that these two features alon DO NOT capture much of the variability in recipe calorie counts.
+The R^2 value represents the proportion of the variance in calorie counts explained by our model.
+In this baseline, the values are quite low, indicating that these two features alon DO NOT capture much of the variability in recipe calorie counts.
 This is not surprising, as calorie content is likely influenced by many other factors not included in the baseline model.

 **Is this model "good"?**
 According to the above analysis, this model does not predict calories well and serves to establish a baseline for future models.
-By adding additional features, or improvving feature engineering, we hope to significanly improve the predictive power.
+By adding additional features, or improving feature engineering, we hope to significanly improve the predictive power.

 ---